BMWeygant/ITSupportTests/notes.md

 TODO
+1. Reinstate counter so all questions in array arent shuffled (max 20).
+2. Configure handleSubmit to grade quiz and reset the quiz.
+Redirect to grade pae perhaps?
 3. Configure quiz grading equation (Total of correct answers/array.length)
 4. Produce handlechange function to set {questions.answer} to selected choice.
-5. Configure handleSubmit to grade quiz and reset the quiz.
-Redirect to grade pae perhaps?